Startup Burn Rate & Runway Calculator

 💡 Pro Tip: Always schedule your institutional fundraising rounds or path to profitability to wrap up at least 3 months before your core runway expires.
 Professional venture capitalists can spot a desperate cash position instantly, which completely strips away your valuation leverage.
 Calculate your longevity now!

-Q: What is classified as a safe burn rate profile for a startup in 2026?
+Q: What is a safe burn rate for startups in 2026?

-Q: What is the recommended baseline cash runway for an early-stage company?
+Q: What is the recommended baseline cash runway?

-Q: What is the core difference between Gross Burn Rate and Net Burn Rate?
+Q: What is the difference between gross and net burn?

-Q: When should a venture-backed founder realistically begin a new fundraising round?
+Q: When should founders start a fundraising round?